PavelFalta/Creathon25/README.md

 # Creathon HDF5 Utils

+> **TLDR**: The library follows a simple workflow: initialize an extractor → load annotations → extract segments → load data → process/export.
+See [General Dataflow](#general-dataflow) for a quick start.

 A Python toolkit for processing, analyzing and annotating biomedical signal data stored in HDF5 + ARTF files for segment extraction.

 ![Example Segment](screenshots/example.png)